raghav2512/covid-19-tracker/README.md

 ## USe

--The dropdown can be used to view Coid 19 daily and total cases, recovered and deaths for each country.
+-The dropdown can be used to view Covid 19 daily and total cases, recovered and deaths for each country.

 -The same can be viewed automatically on selction on the map.